TagStudioDev/TagStudio/docs/usage.md

 ### Tag Manager

-You can manage your library of tags from opening the "Tag Manager" panel from Edit -> "Tag Manager".
+You can manage your library of tags from opening the "Tag Manager" panel from Edit -> "Manage Tags".
 From here you can create, search for, edit, and permanently delete any tags you've created in your library.

 ## Editing Tags